-- allow your dog in areas where they are not allowed, this does not apply to assistance dogs for people with disabilities
+- Allow your dog in areas where they're not allowed.
+This doesn't apply to assistance dogs for people with disabilities.

-- do not keep your dog on a lead
+- Don't keep your dog on a lead

-- do not keep your dog on a lead when ordered to do so by an authorised officer
+- Don't keep your dog on a lead when ordered to do so by an authorised officer

-- do not clear up after your dog has fouled in any open area
+- Don't clear up after your dog has fouled in any open area

 For more information see our Dog Control Public Space Protection Order (PSPO) 2017 (pdf, 269k) (opens new window)